elchilee/Hello-ALX/README.md

-# Hello-ALX
+# alx-pre_course
-My ALX Software Engineering Repo
+I am now a ALX student, This is my first Repository as a Full statck Engineering.